timoxley/npm-tutor/chapters/npm-workshop-installation/exercises/install-save/Readme.md

-# Specifying dependencies
+# Specifying Dependencies

-The `package.json` can includes a list of dependencies for the current package, e.g.
+The package.json can includes a list of dependencies for the current package, e.g.

 ```json
 {